Dunne-Group/MouSR/README.md

 E) A web page will be open in you browser to display the App.

-Feedback
+# Feedback
-If you have further questions and suggestions or reports of any issues please drop us an email  mouseclassifier@gmail.com.
+If you have any further question, suggestion or reports of any issues, please drop us an email at mouseclassifier@gmail.com.